Norberto Santana Jr., Publisher

 In addition to his experience as a journalist, the Southern California native has a master’s in Latin American Studies and has worked as an elections analyst with the National Endowment for Democracy.
 He also has direct experience on Internet start-ups as one of the founders of CubaNet.org, a website for dissident writers inside Cuba that has operated since 1995.

-David oversees Voice of OC’s reporting staff, its roster of contributing writers and editors, and newsroom administration.
+David writes and edits enterprise stories and investigative projects for Voice of OC.
 His 25-year career as an investigative journalist has included stints with the Allentown Morning Call newspaper, Dateline NBC, the San Diego Union-Tribune, and Voice of San Diego.

 As a reporter and an editor, he’s done award-winning investigations into police shootings, prison medical care, Iraq War contractors, Red Cross fundraising, mortgage fraud, campaign finance and municipal corruption.